-- Use the

-buttons to select [Date] or [Date & Time].

-- Pressing the MENU button will restore the shooting screen.

-- ▶ [DATE] will appear on the screen.
+- Press the MENU button and select the tab, then select [Date Stamp] and use the buttons to select [Date] or [Date & Time]. - Press the MENU button again to accept the setting. - ▶ [DATE] will appear on the screen.

 - You can insert the shooting date and time in the image's lower right corner. - To restore to the original setting, select [Off] in Step 1.